emregecer/restaurant-locator/README.md

 A Spring Boot application to locate nearby restaurants

 ## Getting Started
-- Just run RestaurantLocatorApplication with Java24.
+- Just run RestaurantLocatorApplication with Java24 with "./mvnw spring-boot:run" command.
 - During the application startup, src/main/resources/restaurant.json will be loaded from the classpath into an in-memory repository.

 ## Technical Stack